Term Life Insurance Quotes

 Death is part of life, but since it’s such a sensitive subject, most people prefer not to think about it.
 However, the sudden loss of a family member—especially the breadwinner—can send a family into a dwindling financial spiral.
 Preparing for the financial aspect of death by purchasing a life insurance plan is one of the most responsible things a person can do.
 Life insurance provides financial support for families and loved ones after the death of the insured person.
-Unfortunately, there are factors that may prevent a person from obtaining life insurance.
+Unfortunately, there are factors that may cause a person to be denied life insurance.

-Here are a couple factors that could lead to denial of coverage:
+Here are a couple of factors that could lead to denial of coverage:

-Cancer, heart disease and severe mental-nervous disorders are a few pre-existing conditions that could potentially get you disqualified for life insurance.
+Cancer, heart disease, and severe mental-nervous disorders are a few pre-existing conditions that could potentially get you disqualified for life insurance.
 When insurance companies put any of these conditions under a microscope, they see an individual who is less likely to live as long as someone without the condition.
 An individual with heart disease, for example, is more prone to have a fatal heart attack.
 However, don’t assume that these are automatic disqualifications—many cancer patients can be insured depending on the stage of their cancer and whether it was diagnosed early enough or not.

 Alcohol is another factor that could disqualify you from life insurance coverage.
 This doesn’t pertain to the casual drinker, but the chronic user who shows signs of deteriorating health, including liver failure.
 Insurance companies are also unlikely to cover heavy drinkers since alcoholics are more prone to engage in behaviors that put others at risk in addition to themselves (e.g. drunk or impaired driving).
 Insurance companies can determine whether you’re a heavy drinker through analyzing results of medical exams—a prerequisite for obtaining coverage—and looking for symptoms like liver damage and high blood pressure.